🔨 Miniscript Studio Intro

 With Miniscript, Bitcoin spending conditions are built in three layers:

-- Bitcoin Script: The actual execution layer interpreted by Bitcoin nodes
+- Bitcoin Script: the actual script interpreted by Bitcoin nodes

 Miniscript Studio